2002–03 Duke Blue Devils men's basketball team

 The 2002–03 Duke Blue Devils men's basketball team represented Duke University in the 2002–03 NCAA Division I men's basketball season.
 The head coach was Mike Krzyzewski and the team finished the season with an overall record of 26–7.

 Offseason

-On April 2, 2002, Krzyzewski announced that Mike Dunleavy and Chris Duhon would be captains for this season.
+On April 2, 2002, Krzyzewski announced that Mike Dunleavy Jr. and Chris Duhon would be captains for this season.

+However, Dunleavy Jr. would declare for the NBA draft and forego his senior season.